 We also have many easy, vegan AIP-friendly recipes.

 Some of our favorite foods to eat while following the vegan AIP diet include sweet potatoes, avocados, mushrooms, and coconut (including coconut pieces, coconut oil, and our easy 2-ingredient homemade coconut milk).
-In fact, as we mention over here, we love taking riced cauliflower and simmering it in some of that homemade coconut milk, and seasoning it with salt and black pepper; it’s soooo good!
+In fact, as we mention over here, we love taking riced cauliflower and simmering it in some of that homemade coconut milk, and seasoning it with salt and black pepper (one of the first re-intro spices); it’s soooo good!

 Of course, we don’t always make everything from scratch, although we do make a great deal from scratch.
 For example, we love this cassava flatbread, which we use to make vegan AIP-friendly avocado toast!